yoyomeng2/streamlit-deploy/README.md

 openssl genrsa 2048 | openssl pkcs8 -topk8 -v2 des3 -inform PEM -out rsa_key.p8
 openssl rsa -in rsa_key.p8 -pubout -out rsa_key.pub
 ```

-Then set these repository secrets in GitHub:

-- set `PRIVATE_KEY_PASSPHRASE` to the passphrase you provided
-- set `PRIVATE_KEY_FILE_CONTENT` to the content of the rsa_key.p8 file you generated

 While you have the passphrase, export a local variable that we'll use in a bit: